 - Click OK at the bottom of the form.

-Step 8: Navigate to Build Tab for the Jenkins Job
+Step 8 - Navigate to the Build Tab for the Jenkins Job

 - You will now be on the Configuration page for the new job.

-- Click on the Build Tab go select it and make configuration changes.
+- Click on the Build Tab to select it and make configuration changes.

 - Scroll down in the Build Tab.